aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 A tag body must meet the following requirements:

-- A tag body must be surrounded by “<<” and “>>” character sequences.
+- A tag body must be surrounded by “&lt;&lt;” and “&gt;&gt;” character sequences.
 - A tag body must contain only text nodes.
 - A tag body must not be located inside markup document nodes such as `StructuredDocumentTag`, `CustomXmlMarkup`, or `SmartTag`.